Save power, save money

 In summer

-- Use fans instead of air conditioning.
+- Use fans before air conditioning.

 - ‘Zone’ your home by cooling one part of your house and cut down on cooling in other areas.